-- 1. Complete at least one semester of coursework and successfully complete EDU200 Introduction to Education and Introduction to Education Field Experience with a minimum grade point average of 2.75 for Elementary Education, 3.0 for Social Studies Education, and 2.5 for all other content licensure areas. - Complete in EDU200 Introduction to Education and Introduction to Education Field Experience.
-During this time, students will: a.
+- 1. Complete at least one semester of coursework with a minimum grade point average of 2.75 for Elementary Education, 3.0 for Social Studies Education, and 2.5 for all other content licensure areas. - 2.
+Enroll in EDU200 Introduction to Education and Introduction to Education Field Experience.
+During this time, students will: - a.
 File an application for admission to the education department, including a written autobiographical statement and references. - b.
 Be interviewed and accepted into the program upon approval of the faculty of the student's area of emphasis. - 3.
-Meet competency requirements in areas of mathematics, reading, and writing to qualify for full admission.

-4. Have transfer education coursework evaluated by the education department.
+Meet competency requirements in areas of mathematics, reading, and writing to qualify for full admission. - 4.
+Have transfer education coursework evaluated by the education department.
 Only coursework with a grade of C or above is transferable for credit.